Saranya625/HR_policy_rag/README.md

 - The saved FAISS index is loaded with deserialization enabled because it is generated locally by this app.
 Do not load an index from an untrusted source.
 - The current document and UI are demo-oriented; adapt the source policy and branding before production use.

-## License

-No license has been specified for this repository.